 - Pasos sencillos para combatir a los mosquitos

 The health department will conduct mosquito-spraying activities through a data-driven process, which includes mosquito trapping numbers, mosquito complaints, and survey information.
-The health department will notify the public at least 48-hours in advance of spraying activities with when and where the spraying will take place.
+If spraying is needed the health department will notify the public at least 48-hours in advance of spraying activities with when and where the spraying will take place.
 Spraying will be in the morning hours when most mosquitoes are active.
-Click here for spraying routes.
+Click here for spraying routes to be used, if needed.

 The weather conditions for mosquito spraying must be within the following parameters: